Lemvos/automatepro_generated_docs/automatepro_llm_file.md

 #### Remmina
 Remmina is a remote desktop client that supports multiple protocols, including RDP.
-It is usually pre-installed on Ubuntu systems and few other distributions.
+It is usually pre-installed on Ubuntu systems and a few other distributions.

 If it is not installed, follow this [guide](https://remmina.org/how-to-install-remmina/) to install.